 Your first meeting with the Web Agency will usually either be with the owner of the business or a person responsible for making sales.
 That person is ALWAYS the most effective at signing up the clients, but they are rarely the person who will be responsible for your store in the future.
 This is particularly true if you are working with a larger agency.

-From their past clients you want to know which person was your primary contact.
-And then you want to have a discussion with that person,n not the sales person.
+From their past clients, you want to know which person was your primary contact.
+And then you want to have a discussion with that person, not the salesperson.
 If you don’t get on well with the person you’ll be dealing with on a daily basis, then it’s a deal breaker.

 5) Do you have their direct phone number?